 How long is your customer lifespan?

 Thinking about these questions will give you the chance to clearly understand the value of your SaaS, which will make it easier for you to think about pricing tiers and bundles.
-Now, here we present the most successful SaaS pricing models:
+SaaS subscription pricing models (on a monthly or annual basis) are the most popular ones in this industry and this popularity is maybe the biggest thing SaaS businesses have in common.
+But if we go deeper, we will discover more and more differences and details.
+Now, here we present the most successful pricing models for SaaS:

 1. Per User Pricing

 This is a popular SaaS pricing model, where you have users pay different amounts based on the number of individuals using the software.
 However, according to Patrick Campbell from Price Intelligently, this common pricing model may hurt some SaaS companies, especially if you are working with client companies where there may be multiple individual users.
 The reason is that when you implement per user pricing, you are cutting down on the number of people within a company who will use and love your software.
 Moreover, such a pricing model limits the potential number of users, which is not good for the health of your SaaS company’s profits.
 Sometimes, this pricing model can work for SaaS companies, but in many cases you need to implement a value-based approach.

 In the billing models of SaaS companies, the number of users usually is not the only factor that differentiates free and paid plans.
 For example, in case of Pure Chat, a live chat software, the Free plan is limited to 3 users/operators, while the Growth plan is available for 4 and the Pro plan for 10 users.